lockfree

 Why use this over RTOS-provided IPC mechanisms on an embedded system?

-While locking usually isn't expensive on embedded systems such as microcontrollers, there is a wide variety of RTOS-es and no standardized API for locking. lockfree provides a way to build portable embedded code with a negligible performance cost as opposed to locking.
-Code using lockfree can be compiled to run on any embedded platform supporting C++11.
+lockfree provides a way to build portable embedded code with a negligible performance cost as opposed to locking, code using lockfree can be compiled to run on any embedded platform supporting C++11.
 Additionally, the code can easily be tested on a host machine without the need for mocking.

 What advantages does using C++ over C provide for the library?